mbofos01/agriculture-dashboard-netherlands/README.md

 ## Maintenance

 Reducing the required maintenance was one of the principles in mind when designing our system.
 We used microservices in order to have structured containers with as few responsibilities as possible.
 All microservices have a directory of their own, while also having a README file providing information when needed.
 Additionally, our code is documented allowing other developers to understand and maintain it.

+However, in order to keep your models up to date it is recommended to re-train the predictive analysis models at least once every 2 to 3 years, or whenever you observe an accuracy drop.
+A separate comprehensive Jupyter Notebook has been provided in order to achieve this.

 ### Data Sources